cuberis/dev-standards/README.md

 ### Getting Started

-Start the harp server locally for LESS compiling and a `http://localhost` dev url.
+Start a local harp server for LESS compiling and a `http://localhost` dev url.

 ```shell
 $ cd _harp